“It’s itchy.” “It’s hot.” “It’s in the way.”

 DO treat the cast as part of your body.
 That means don’t pick at it (or the padding), stick things inside it or otherwise try to damage it.

 “Treat it with care,” Dr. Goodwin says.
-“If your child lets the cast do its job, he or she should be cast-free in a few short weeks.”
+“If your child lets the cast do its job, they should be cast-free in a few short weeks.”